rob-blackbourn/JetBlack.Http/Examples/Configuration/Advanced/README.md

 ```

 Note the `router.IgnoreCase = true;` line.
 This configuration was not possible
 with the simple methods.
-However it is possible to use both.
+However it is possible to use both styles.
 For example:

 ```csharp
 var server = new RestServer(loggerFactory)